 Low Magnesium Leads to Lower Lung Function

 Studies have found that low intakes of magnesium in the diet are associated with lower lung function as shown through airway flow rates, airway hyper-reactivity, and increased risk of wheezing.
 Thus, it is important that the body receives adequate levels of magnesium for asthma and lung health.

-In addition, magnesium has also been shown to inhibit cholinergic neuromuscular transmission, stabilize mast cells and t-lymphocytes, and stimulate the generation of nitric oxide and prostacyclin.
+In addition, magnesium has also been shown to inhibit cholinergic neuromuscular transmission, stabilize mast cells and t lymphocytes, and stimulate the generation of nitric oxide and prostacyclin.
 This means low magnesium in the diet may be a serious risk factor for lung diseases.

 The Correlation Between Lung Cancer and Low Magnesium

-Research has shown that low intake of magnesium in the diet leads to systematic inflammation and that this condition is associated with increased lung cancer risk .
+Research has shown that a low intake of magnesium in the diet leads to systematic inflammation and that this condition is associated with increased lung cancer risk .
 In a study measuring newly diagnosed lung cancer patients against healthy controls, there was an inverse association between the dietary intake of magnesium and the risk of lung cancer.
 They found that increasing magnesium decreased lung cancer risk by between 17 and 53 percent.
-In addition, the authors of this study believed that magnesium was able to achieve this effect because it helps maintain genetic stability, regulates cell proliferation, is a protector against inflammations and helps to protect against oxidative stress, all to maintain healthy lung function.
+In addition, the authors of this study believed that magnesium was able to achieve this effect because it helps maintain genetic stability, regulates cell proliferation, is a protector against inflammations, and helps to protect against oxidative stress, all to maintain healthy lung function.

 How Much Magnesium to Take?

 The World Health Organization recommends that magnesium be taken in the amounts indicated in the following chart: